 Long Island Divorce Attorney

-Helping People With Legal Action Across Long Island
+Helping People with Divorce Legal Action Across Long Island

 When you turn to the law office of Elsie Acevedo, you will be getting an experienced divorce attorney who helps people from across Suffolk County, Long Island.
 We understand how difficult the divorce process can be and we want to help.
 For more information about our representation services, please give us a call today.
 The number for our office is 631-878-3280.
 When you call, we can provide you with a free, no-obligation consultation to help you with your situation.
 As well as being a trusted divorce attorney for people in Suffolk County, we also handle other family law issues, like child support, adoption and custody.

 One way of helping those looking for a divorce attorney in Suffolk County is to provide people with answers to frequently asked questions.
 We know sometimes it can be hard to decipher the playing field and find smart advice when you are getting a divorce.
 Our FAQs are meant to help answer some of those tricky questions.